ddcap/halvade/docs/source/contents/hadoop.rst

 	sudo service hadoop-mapreduce-historyserver restart

-Additionally for the RNA-seq pipeline, the memory check needs to be disabled because Halvade uses multiple instances of the STAR aligner when aligning the reads.
+For the RNA-seq pipeline, the memory check needs to be disabled because Halvade uses multiple instances of the STAR aligner when aligning the reads.
 The genome index files are first loaded into shared memory so every instance can access this instead of loading the reference itself.
 However, due to the way Hadoop checks physical memory, which includes the shared memory, this check should be disabled.
-To do this add these configurations to the *yarn-site.xml* file.
+To do this, add these properties to the ``yarn-site.xml`` file.

 .. code-block:: bash
 	:linenos: